Updated December, 2018

-The most important risk, bar none, is employees, particularly employees in less well paid positions who are more susceptible to influence.
+The most important risk is employees, particularly employees in less well paid positions who are more susceptible to influence.

 Its important to know and be able to recognize red flags when they occur, as well as to mitigate risks of harm.
 Common red flags include:

 - Customers coming to an exchange for non-transactional reasons or for multiple nominal transactions;

 - Employees asking for access to employment records or information about where executives live;

 - Meetings that are suggested for trades at locations with public wifi access; and

 - Customers attempting to form friendships with employees to gain intel.